In this Excel tutorial lesson, you will learn how to use trendlines in Excel.

 Linear Trendline for this sample line chart will be like in the picture below.

-Then appears Format Trendline dialog box.
+Then the Format Trendline dialog box appears.